perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 </div>

-The coordinates of the detections correspond to the mid-point of the detection box and can be used for visualisation for instance in a Geographic Information System.
+The coordinates of the detections correspond to the mid-point of the detection box and can be used for visualization for instance in a Geographic Information System.
 The following parameters are recorded for each detection:

 | **Parameter**                     | **Description**                                          |